Open Relationship Dating: A Fresh Take on Love

 The Tricky Stuff: Challenges to Watch For

 No sugarcoating here—open relationships can be tough sometimes.
-Here are some common hurdles and how to deal:
+Look at some common hurdles and how to deal:

 - Jealousy (Again): Even with great communication, jealousy can creep in.
 Keep talking and be patient with each other.